Sonobeat Seasons • Autumn 1967

 Perhaps the most sought-after Austin band of the late 1960s is Lavender Hill Express, which will record three singles with Sonobeat; the first, Visions, is recorded in autumn 1967

-Sonobeat's recording sessions during autumn 1967 provide momentum heading into what will be its most productive year – 1968 – during which it will release eleven singles and its first album.
+Sonobeat's recording sessions during autumn 1967 provide momentum as the young record label heads into what will be its most productive year – 1968 – during which it will release eleven singles and its first album.
 Sonobeat Seasons • Autumn 1967 is the first in our new series of quarterly features looking back, yes, season-by-season, at Sonobeat's recording sessions and releases in the '60s and '70s.

 It's hard to overstate the importance of Don Dean to the birth and early successes of Sonobeat.
 To appreciate Don's influence, we step back to 1965 and Austin's KAZZ-FM, where Sonobeat co-founders Bill Josey Sr. and Rim Kelley work as station manager and deejay, respectively.
 Don manages Austin's elite Club Seville supper club, which sports a 360° view of Austin from atop the Sheraton Crest Inn in downtown Austin.
 The Club is one of Bill Sr.'s favorites in Austin and it's a regular advertiser on KAZZ-FM.
 In fact, Don is the first to sign up for KAZZ's weekly live remote broadcasts originating from Austin's hottest night clubs and that feature regional, national, and even international music acts.
 Bill Sr. hosts KAZZ-FM's live broadcasts from Club Seville, and it's in that context that Don introduces Bill to dozens of pop and jazz acts that Don books into the Club.
 Sonobeat eventually will record several of these acts, the first of which is the Colorado-based Lee Arlano Trio, whose jazz instrumental There Will Never Be Another You is Sonobeat's second 45 RPM single release (September 11, 1967).
 But Don is more than the Club's dapper manager; he's also a talented vocalist who often takes the Club stage to belt out a pop tune or two backed by the house band, The Michael Stevens IV.
 Don cuts Sonobeat's third single release early in autumn '67.
 The single ” featuring covers of Willie Nelson's classic Night Life and pop standard Where Or When – is released October 30, 1967.
 The single sells primarily at Club Seville itself, and it's the Club's pre-purchase of 1,000 copies that finances Don's sessions and the manufacture of the single, which bears a black and white picture sleeve.